Shechterlab/nextflow-rnaseq/README.md

 #The genome reference files are located at: /gs/gsfs0/users/shechter-lab/data/NGS/stds/refgenie/hg38/

-#The companion scripts (also included here) can be found at: /gs/gsfs0/users/shechter-lab/data/NGS/scripts/maron

 #Nextflow RNA-seq is already installed as a module on the HPC: https://nf-co.re/rnaseq

 # 1. Clone the nextflow-rnaseq-deseq2-enhancedvolcano pipeline